idapark/email-assistant-LLM/README.md

 # Personalized Email Assistant Using User and Task Models

 This repository contains the implementation and report for a personalized email assistant project conducted as part of the course **ELEC-E7852** Computational Design Interaction during Fall 2024 at Aalto University.
 The project utilized user and task models to generate contextually appropriate emails tailored to the recipient's relationship with the sender.
-The project is based on a Jupiter Notebook of the course that is made by Joongi Shin at Aalto University.
+The project is heavily based on a Jupiter Notebook of the course that is made by Joongi Shin at Aalto University.
+The task of the assingment was to modify the parameters for the LLM to make better predictions.

 See the full report:
 ---